aces/Loris/docs/wiki/99 - Developers/Alternative Install/LORIS on Macintosh/README.md

 ### Mac is no longer supported as of 15.10.
 Nothing in this document is an official recommendation for LORIS but is only intended to be helpful!

+## Important Notes:
+- We recommend installing LORIS on Ubuntu or CentOS as macOS is no longer supported for "production" as of v15.10
+- These instructions were last tested on LORIS version v20.*

 # How to install a developer instance of LORIS on macOS

 This is a guide on how to get a LORIS instance running on your Apple computer for development.
 You're expected to have basic understanding of using a terminal and editing configuration files.